spatie/laravel-resource-links/docs/usage/merging-endpoints.md

 }
 ```

-#### Automatically merge collection endpoints
+### Automatically merge collection endpoints

 Calling `mergeCollectionEndpoints` on every resource can be a bit tedious.
 That's why when you include the `Spatie\LaravelResourceEndpoints\HasMeta` we'll not only add the [meta](https://docs.spatie.be/laravel-resource-endpoints/v1/usage/meta-helper/) helper but also automatic endpoint merging when you would make a single resource.

-Let's have a look, now when creating a single resource:
+Let's have a look, now when creating a single resource like so:

 ```php
 UserResource::make($user);
 ```

 You would get all the endpoints: `show`, `edit`, `update`, `delete`, `index`, `create` and `store`.
 This will only work when making a single resource, collection resources will have their collection endpoints in the meta section.